-M. Gambone USN (Ret)
+Captain Ralph M. Gambone Jr. USN (Ret)

-Captain Ralph M. Gambone, a native of Annapolis, Md., enlisted in the Navy in 1969 after receiving his bachelor's degree in music from Towson State College (Maryland).
+Captain Ralph M. Gambone Jr., a native of Annapolis, Md., enlisted in the Navy in 1969 after receiving his bachelor's degree in music from Towson State College (Maryland).
 He was first assigned to the U.S. Naval Academy Band in Annapolis, Md., as a clarinet instrumentalist and also served as conductor of the Midshipman Stage and Concert Bands.
 While there he earned a master's degree in music from Catholic University in Washington, D.C.

 After a tour of duty aboard the cruiser USS Little Rock CLG 4, Gambone was assigned to the U.S. Navy Band in Washington, D.C.
 After three years with the Band and a promotion to chief musician, he was assigned to the Bureau of Naval Personnel as Assistant Budget Manager for the Navy Music Program in 1978.